 “I am thinking about voting for Sanders, his platform is geared towards us college kids”, said Lue Lee.

 “I’m undecided but no Trump, anybody but Trump”, said Alex Castro.

 The Collegian is the student newspaper of San Joaquin Delta College in Stockton, Calif.
 The paper is published six times a semester in the fall and spring.

-As a First Amendment newspaper we prides ourselves on a commitment to the students of Delta College while maintaining independence.
+As a First Amendment newspaper we pride ourselves on a commitment to the students of Delta College while maintaining independence.
 We reinvigorate the credo that the newspaper speaks for the students, checks abuses of power and stands vigilant in the protection of democracy and free speech.